Food Security

 FOOD SAFETY: BEST PRACTICES

-Reference document: Memorandum DGAL/SDHA/N2001-8180 dated December 18, 2001, Directorate General for Food
+Reference document: Memo DGAL/SDHA/N2001-8180 dated December 18, 2001, Directorate General for Food

 Some foods pose greater risks than others because their composition makes it easier for microbes to grow.

 It is important to remember that the ingredients used should be as fresh as possible.
-From the moment of purchase, they must have been transported and stored under proper conditions.
-The storage temperature for perishable items is listed on the labels: these temperatures must be followed, so food items should be transported from the store in insulated bags, even if they are not frozen but simply refrigerated.
+From the time of purchase, they must have been transported and stored under proper conditions.
+The storage temperature for perishable items is indicated on the labels: these temperatures must be followed, so food items should be transported from the store in insulated bags, even if they are not frozen but simply refrigerated.

 · Prepare food as close as possible to the time of consumption (the same morning or the night before);

-• Prepare all the ingredients and equipment so you have everything within reach
+- Prepare all the ingredients and equipment so you have everything within reach

-• Storage of cleaning supplies;
+- Storage of cleaning supplies;

 After cooking, food must be properly protected from contamination.